devsilvar/frontend-pratice3-vs2/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-started with the html
+- Started with the html
-linked it to the css
+- linked it to the css
-the resulting page was loaded to the DOM with javascript since it is a web app
+- The resulting page was loaded to the DOM with javascript since it is a web app

 ### Built with